SAFCSP-Team/dynamic-memory-project/README.md

 ### Objective

-In this project, our main goal is to understand how to create pointers using dynamic memory allocation operators as follows:
+In this project, our main goal is to understand how to create and delete pointers using dynamic memory allocation operators.
 <br/>
-(new) and delete the pointer using (delete).

 ### Problem

-Create double pointer and perform the following operations on it:
+Create a pointer of type double and perform the following operations on it.

 ### Implementation